Provided by the CAS Office of Research:

 All proposals for external grant or fellowship funding must go through UNCG’s Cayuse SP system.
 Our office can help you navigate that system.
 When you are ready to begin a proposal, let us know by submitting our CAS Intent to Apply form.
 After submitting the form, you will be contacted by Chad Fogleman, the Pre-Award Grants Administrator ([email protected]).
 Chad can start a Cayuse proposal form and work with you to collect or draft required documents — including a proposal budget and budget justification.
 When the proposal is ready, it is routed through Cayuse for departmental and CAS approvals, then reviewed by the Office of Sponsored programs.
 If OSP requires revisions, we can help.
 Learn more.

 Contact Dr. Amy Adamson with questions about particular grant programs, funding mechanisms, or internal policies.
 She is also available to discuss specific ways the College could support an individual’s or department’s research needs.

 Contact Brittany Beckford with questions about post-award management ([email protected]).
 Brittany also serves as the Post-Award Grants Administrator for the Biology and Chemistry departments.

 Proposal Preparation Program (P3)

 Provides up to $3,000 to support faculty members as they prepare an external funding proposal.
 Funds may support activities such as collecting pilot data, purchasing equipment, travel to archives, data analysis, or a consultant to evaluate the proposal.
 Apply at least 6 months before your deadline.
 Applications accepted on an ongoing basis.
-Apply now (Google Form)
+Apply now (online form)